-Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available through the New Zealand Immigration Service, and can be viewed on their website at http://www.immigration.govt.nz
+Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available through the New Zealand Immigration Service.

 For students coming to New Zealand to study for more than three months, a student visa or permit is required.
 A visa gives you permission to travel to New Zealand.
 It will list the conditions under which you are able to enter New Zealand and obtain a permit.